Autoclave tape used in many laboratories may contain levels of lead that exceed the hazardous waste limit for trash disposal.

 Tape that displays the word "Autoclaved" instead of angled stripes is most likely lead-free.
 The best way to determine if your autoclave tape contains lead is to check the Safety Data Sheet (SDS).

-Help UCSD Get the Lead Out!
+Help UC San Diego Get the Lead Out

 Replace lead-containing rolls of autoclave tape with a non-lead containing alternative when you restock.